justinradomski/repro-next-intercept/README.md

 npm start
 ```

-Item link modal should now longer be working.
+Interception link modal should now longer be working.